shaunc44/Computational_Investing/how_i_installed_QSTK_on_my_mac.md

 ```
 xcode-select --install
 ```
-#####A pop-up window will appear asking you about installing tools, choose install tools, wait for install to finish
+#####*A pop-up window will appear asking you about installing tools, choose install tools, wait for install to finish*
 3. Next, download fortran for mac from http://gcc.gnu.org/wiki/GFortranBinaries

-4. After its done, open the terminal and install this link with your password of your system and enter the subsequent commands in the terminal
+4. After fortran is done, open the terminal and paste this link with your sytem password and enter the subsequent commands in the terminal

 ```
 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```
-The homebrew download will take a while
+#####*The homebrew download will take a while*
 ```
 brew install pkg-config
 ```